alliedtelesis/py-networking/srcdoc/sw-upgrade.rst

 It allows the software upgrade.
 The *server* parameter is the address of the host where the server is running.
 If not given it's the library host one.
-The *filename* parameter is the image name on the device.
+The *release* parameter is the image name on the device.
 It cannot be the current running image name.
-If not given it's *name*.
 Once the upload has terminated, the device is rebooted and the new image will be run.

 **Parameters**:

-    - *name*: string
+    - *release*: string
-        Image name on server
+        Image name

     - *server*: string
         Server IP address

-    - *filename*: string
-        Image name on the device

 **keys**
 """"""""